John Adams: Election of 1800

 Opposition from the Federalist Party was at times equally intense.
 Some, including Pickering, accused Adams of colluding with Jefferson so that he would end up either president or vice president.
 Hamilton was hard at work, attempting to sabotage the President's reelection.
 Planning an indictment of Adams's character, he requested and received private documents from both the ousted cabinet secretaries and Wolcott.
 The letter was intended for only a few Federalist electors.
 Upon seeing a draft, several Federalists urged Hamilton not to send it.
 Wolcott wrote that "the poor old man" could do himself in without Hamilton's assistance.
 Hamilton did not heed their advice.
 On October 24, he sent a pamphlet strongly attacking Adams's policies and character.
 Hamilton denounced the "precipitate nomination" of Murray, the pardoning of Fries, and the firing of Pickering.
 He vilified the President's "disgusting egotism" and "ungovernable temper."
 Adams, he concluded, was "emotionally unstable, given to impulsive and irrational decisions, unable to coexist with his closest advisers, and generally unfit to be president."
 Strangely, it ended by saying that the electors should support Adams and Pinckney equally.
-Thanks to Burr, who had covertly obtained a copy, the pamphlet became public knowledge and was distributed throughout the country by jubilant Republicans.
-The pamphlet ended Hamilton's political career and helped ensure Adams's already-likely defeat.
+Thanks to Burr, who had covertly obtained a copy, the pamphlet became public knowledge and was distributed throughout the country by Republicans.
+The pamphlet ended Hamilton's political career and helped ensure Adams's already likely defeat.

-When the electoral votes were counted, Adams finished in third place with 65 votes, and Pinckney came in fourth with 64 votes.
-Jefferson and Burr tied for first place with 73 votes each.
-Because of the tie, the election devolved upon the House of Representatives, with each state having one vote and a supermajority required for victory.
+When the electoral votes were counted, Adams finished third with 65 votes, and Pinckney came in fourth with 64 votes.
+Jefferson and Burr tied for first with 73 votes each.
+Because of the tie, the election devolved upon the House of Representatives, with each state having one vote and a majority required for victory.
 On February 17, 1801 – on the 36th ballot – Jefferson was elected by a vote of 10 to 4 (two states abstained).
-It is noteworthy that Hamilton's scheme, although it made the Federalists appear divided and therefore helped Jefferson win, failed in its overall attempt to woo Federalist electors away from Adams.
+Hamilton's scheme, although it made the Federalists appear divided and therefore helped Jefferson win, failed in its overall attempt to woo Federalist electors away from Adams.

 To compound the agony of his defeat, Adams's son Charles, a long-time alcoholic, died on November 30.
 Anxious to rejoin Abigail, who had already left for Massachusetts, Adams departed the White House in the predawn hours of March 4, 1801, and did not attend Jefferson's inauguration.
 Including him, only five out-going presidents (having served a full term) have not attended their successors' inaugurations.
-The complications arising out of the 1796 and 1800 elections prompted Congress and the states to refine the process whereby the Electoral College elects a president and a vice president through the 12th Amendment, which became a part of the Constitution in 1804.
+The complications of the 1796 and 1800 elections prompted a modification to the Electoral College through the 12th Amendment.